 The assessment process identifies changes or actions that programs take for continuous improvement.
-Individual programs align their PSLOs with the University and College SLOs using a program SLO-alignment template developed by the OAA (EI, 323).
-The program SLOs are routinely reevaluated and realigned with University and GE SLOs during each program's review, engaging students and faculty in the program.
+The PSLOs are reevaluated using a standardized rubric (EI, 313) and realigned with University and GE SLOs every five years as a part of the program review cycle engaging faculty and students in the programs.
 An example of such a program review is included in Evidence Inventory (EI, 322), where pages 8-12 list the PSLO alignments.
 Revision of PSLOs is guided by such factors as assessment data collected through annual program assessment, University strategic planning updates, external standard changes and career outlooks.